box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 ### `getIntegrationMappings`

-This toolkit method calls the [9][get integration mappings] endpoint to get the existing mappings.
+This toolkit method calls the [get integration mappings][9] endpoint to get the existing mappings.

 <!-- markdownlint-disable line-length -->
 | Parameter | Type | Description |
 | --- | --- | --- |
 | `integration` | String | `Slack` is currently the only supported value. |
 | `partnerItemId` | String | ID of the mapped item on the provided integration side.
 Example: a Slack channel ID. |
 <!-- markdownlint-enable line-length -->

 Returns: